d-torrance/terracini-loci/README.md

 #### 3nd Terracini locus of a del Pezzo surface (Corollary 5.7)

-The blowup of a single point in $\mathbb P^2$ has four 5-dimensional irreducible components.
+The 3rd Terracini locus of the blowup of a single point in $\mathbb P^2$ has four 5-dimensional irreducible components.

 ```m2
 i7 : -- Corollary 5.7